 Aldo Rustichini is Professor of Economics at the University of Minnesota.
 He is Fellow of the Econometric Society, and member of the Game Theory Council.
 He is associate Editor in several international Journals (Journal of Mathematical Economics, Games and Economic Behavior, PLOS One).
 He is coordinating and directing research groups in the USA, in UK (University of Cambridge) and Italy (Bocconi University).
 His research interests are in Game Theory, Decision Theory, Experimental Economics and Neuroeconomics.

-Armin Falk is Professor in the Department of Economics at the University of Bonn and Chief Executive Officer of briq, the Institute on Behavior and Inequality.
+Armin Falk is Professor in the Department of Economics at the University of Bonn and director of briq, the Institute on Behavior and Inequality.
 He is affiliated with several networks: He is Program Director at the Institute of Labor Economics (IZA), Fellow at the Centre for Economic Policy (CEPR), Fellow at the Center for Economic Studies (CESifo) and Research Professor at the German Institute for Economic Research (DIW).
 Falk's research generally aims at increasing the explanatory power of economics by providing it with a more realistic psychological and biological foundation.

 Ernst Fehr has been Professor of Microeconomics and Experimental Economics at the University of Zürich since 1994.

 Richard Ebstein is Professor in the Psychology Department at the National University of Singapore and Professor Emeritus in the Psychology Department at the Hebrew University.
 In Singapore, Ebstein along with Chew Soo Hong, is heading a group of researchers including economists, psychologists, neuroscientists and molecular geneticists investigating core issues in the nascent field of neuroeconomics.